Are you suffering from feelings of being held down at night?

 Ryan Hurd

-*DISCLAIMER: I am not a medical doctor or a licensed psychologist.
+*DISCLAIMER: I am not a medical doctor.
 Isolated sleep paralysis is a harmless parasoma when it is not accompanied by the symptoms of narcolepsy or sleep apnea.
 These symptoms include daytime sleepiness, falling asleep suddenly at inappropriate times, severe insomnia, difficulty breathing during the night (not just during the paralysis experience), and sudden feelings of paralysis during the day.
 If you have these symptoms, you may have a sleep disorder, and it’s recommended to see a sleep specialist as soon as possible.